Dhananjayyy/computer-pointer-controller-using-intel-openvino/README.md

         mouse_controller.py
 ```

+The `root` folder contains README file, Batch `script.bat` and `requirements.txt` files

+The `files` folder contains the demo file and benchmark images.

+The `models` folder contains the four downloaded models

+The `openvino-env` folder is your virtual environment

 The `src` folder has 4 model class files which are modularised and other required files
 * `face_detection_model.py`
 * `gaze_estimation_model.py`